TN Guv greets Tamilisai on appointment as T'gana Governor

-"He also expressed his best wishes for a period of glorious service to the people of the state of Telangana," it said.
+"He also conveyed his best wishes for new responsibilities of Tmt (Mrs) Dr Tamilisai Soundararajan," it said.
 Soundararajan, earlier BJP state unit chief, was on Sunday appointed the Governor of Telangana..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)